 In this article, we dive deeper into what Domain Authority is, why it matters, and how to improve search rankings.

-However, it depends on how long the domain and your business have existed.
-To give you a quick sense, websites that have been around a very long time, like Google and Apple, will have a high DA (95+).
+Reaching a higher DA depends on how long the domain and your business have existed.
+To give you a quick sense, websites that have been around a very long time, like Google and Apple (shown below), will have a high DA (95+).

 Conversely, startups with a new website will probably be near 10-20.
 It’s easier to move the needle when it’s lower than trying to move from 70 to 80 plus.
 On average, Domain Authority of 50 and above is good, with 60-70 very good and above 80 excellent.